Azure/ResourceModules/modules/authorization/policy-exemption/subscription/README.md

 ### Parameter: `metadata`

 The policy exemption metadata.
 Metadata is an open ended object and is typically a collection of key-value pairs.

 - Required: No
 - Type: object
 - Default: `{}`

-### Parameter: `name`

-Specifies the name of the policy exemption.
-Maximum length is 64 characters for subscription scope.
-- Required: Yes
-- Type: string

-### Parameter: `policyAssignmentId`

-The resource ID of the policy assignment that is being exempted.
-- Required: Yes
-- Type: string

 ### Parameter: `policyDefinitionReferenceIds`

 The policy definition reference ID list when the associated policy assignment is an assignment of a policy set definition.

 - Required: No
 - Type: array
 - Default: `[]`